asmagen/SPAGEfinder/README.md

 The repository can be retrieved from GitHub via the command git clone https://github.com/asmagen/SPAGEfinder

-This creates a new directory called SPAGEfinder where this README.md can be found
+This creates a new directory called SPAGEfinder where this README.md can be found.

-SPAGEfinder has two subdirectories data
+SPAGEfinder has two subdirectories: data
 R